European-Unified-ID/EUID-docs/api/v1/guides/publisher-client-side.md

 You can use the [POST /token/validate](../endpoints/post-token-validate.md) endpoint to check whether the PII you are sending through [POST /token/generate](../endpoints/post-token-generate.md) is valid.

-1. Depending on whether the PII is an email address or a phone number, send a [POST /token/generate](../endpoints/post-token-generate.md) request using one of the following values:
+1. Send a [POST /token/generate](../endpoints/post-token-generate.md) request using one of the following values:
     - The `validate@email.com` as the `email` value.
     - The hash of `validate@email.com` as the `email_hash` value.
-    - The `+12345678901` as the `phone` value.
-    - The hash of `+12345678901` as the `phone_hash` value.
 2. Store the returned `advertising_token` for use in the following step.
-3. Send a [POST /token/validate](../endpoints/post-token-validate.md) request using the `email`, `email_hash`, `phone`, or `phone_hash` value that you sent in step 1 and the `advertising_token` (saved in step 2) as the `token` property value.
+3. Send a [POST /token/validate](../endpoints/post-token-validate.md) request using the `email` or `email_hash` value that you sent in step 1 and the `advertising_token` (saved in step 2) as the `token` property value.
     - If the response returns `true`, it indicates that the PII you sent as a request in step 1 matches the token you received in the response of step 1.
-    - If it returns `false`, it indicates that there may be an issue with the way you are sending email addresses, phone numbers, or their respective hashes.
+    - If it returns `false`, it indicates that there may be an issue with the way you are sending email addresses or email address hashes.

 ### How can I test the refresh token logout workflow?

-You can use the `optout@email.com` email address or the `+00000000000` phone number to test your token refresh workflow.
-Using either parameter value in a request always generates an identity response with a `refresh_token` that results in a logout response.
+You can use the `optout@email.com` email address to test your token refresh workflow.
+Using this parameter value in a request always generates an identity response with a `refresh_token` that results in a logout response.

-1. Depending on whether the PII is an email address or a phone number, send a [POST /token/generate](../endpoints/post-token-generate.md) request using one of the following values:
+1. Send a [POST /token/generate](../endpoints/post-token-generate.md) request using one of the following values:
     - The `optout@email.com` as the `email` value.
     - The hash of `optout@email.com` as the `email_hash` value.
-    - The `+00000000000` as the `phone` value.
-    - The hash of `+00000000000` as the `phone_hash` value.
 2. Wait until the SDK's [background auto-refresh](../sdks/client-side-identity.md#background-token-auto-refresh) attempts to refresh the advertising token (this can take several hours) and observe the refresh attempt fail with the `OPTOUT` status.
 At this point the SDK also clears the first-party cookie.